Menu

 10 min read

-Few places carry the weight of history quite like Gallipoli.
-For Australians and New Zealanders, this narrow strip of land on the European side of the Dardanelles Strait is a place of national pilgrimage.
-For Turks, it’s the birthplace of a leader—Mustafa Kemal Atatürk—and the defining moment that forged a national identity.
-For anyone with an interest in 20th-century history, Gallipoli is simply unmissable.
+Few places carry the weight of history quite the way Gallipoli does.
+For Australians and New Zealanders, this narrow strip of land on the European side of the Dardanelles is a place of pilgrimage.
+For Turks, it’s where Mustafa Kemal Atatürk rose to prominence and where a national identity was forged.
+For anyone interested in the 20th century, it’s one of the most moving day trips in the country.

-The Gallipoli Campaign (February 1915 – January 1916) was an Allied attempt to secure a sea route through the Dardanelles to Constantinople (modern-day Istanbul), knock the Ottoman Empire out of World War I, and open a supply line to Russia.
-The campaign was championed by Winston Churchill, then First Lord of the Admiralty, and it became one of the bloodiest and most consequential failures of the entire war.
+The Gallipoli Campaign (February 1915 – January 1916) was an Allied attempt to force a sea route through the Dardanelles to Constantinople, knock the Ottoman Empire out of the war, and open a supply line to Russia.
+It was championed by Winston Churchill, then First Lord of the Admiralty, and became one of the costliest failures of the entire war.

-Over the course of eight months, approximately 480,000 Allied soldiers—primarily from Australia, New Zealand, Britain, France, and India—faced roughly 315,000 Ottoman defenders.
-Combined casualties exceeded 470,000 men killed, wounded, or missing.
-The Allies eventually withdrew in December 1915 and January 1916 without achieving their objective.
+Over eight months, roughly 480,000 Allied troops—mainly from Australia, New Zealand, Britain, France, and India—faced about 315,000 Ottoman defenders.
+Combined casualties topped 470,000 killed, wounded, or missing.
+The Allies withdrew in December 1915 and January 1916 without reaching their objective.

-Today, the Gallipoli Peninsula Historical National Park preserves the battlefields, trenches, cemeteries, and memorials from this campaign.
-The Turkish government and the Commonwealth War Graves Commission maintain over 60 cemeteries and memorials across the peninsula, making it one of the most concentrated memorial landscapes on Earth.
+Today the Gallipoli Peninsula Historical National Park preserves the trenches, cemeteries, and memorials.
+The Turkish government and the Commonwealth War Graves Commission maintain more than 60 sites here—one of the most concentrated memorial landscapes anywhere on Earth.

 What Are the Must-See Sites at Gallipoli?